abhising10p14/Symmetric-Matrix/README.md

    6. **```_Scalar  operator()(ll i,ll j)```**			 The S(i,j) operator
    7. **```operator <<(ostream &out, const SymMat<Y> & m)```**  '<<' Operator overloading for output of the matrix Same as the cout<< m ;(where m is a Eigen::Matrix)
+   8. **Other operator overloadings like =,-,+,* etc**

-2. A C++ source file Symmetric.cpp
+   ii) A C++ source file Symmetric.cpp

 	The source file consists of the implementation of all the member function of the class SymMat as well as the operator overloading declared in the class.

-3. A test_file.cpp
+2. test: It consists of the unit test file test_file.cpp

-	This contains all the required test cases which checks the utility of all the inbuilt functions where both the SymMat and the Eigen::Matrix have been used.
+	This test file contains all the required test cases which checks the utility of all the inbuilt functions where both the SymMat and the Eigen::Matrix have been used.

-4. A checking_the_time.cpp
+3. plot :

+          This folder contains the files checking_the_time.cpp,data_of_time,plot_1&2.py
-   This file compares the time taken for performing operations like multiplications of very large sized matrices.
+          These files have been used to compare the speed of multithreading with 4 threads  with the speed of Eigen::Matrix functions.
+The file checking_the_time.cpp compares the time taken for performing operations like multiplications of very large sized matrices.
+The results have been saved as .png files.

+4. multi_threading : This explains how the multithreading has been implemented.

+5. build :

+          This is an empty directory which uses the file CMakeLists.txt to build a static library which can be used by other users.
+To build this library perform the following steps.
+          **Make sure you have CMake installed on your system.
+If not then just paste the following command in the cmd:**

+            **sudo apt-get install cmake**
+            This will install Cmake on your system.

+            After this go to this directory and do the following steps to build this library on your system:

+            **cd build**
+            **cmake ..**
+            **make**
+            **sudo make install**

+            You are ready to use this library by just including "Symmetric.cpp" in your program.

 How to use this class and compile it?
 --------------------------------------------------------------------------------------------------------------------